-- Unit 34: Developing skills and techniques for performance - Learners explore technical performance skills with a focus on developing skills and techniques in at least two performance styles. - Unit 3: Group workshop performance -Learners explore and integrate creative, physical, and vocal skills and techniques, working collaboratively to create a performance in response to a given stimulus. - Unit 19: Acting Styles Learners develop acting methods by exploring different acting styles.
-They will apply techniques to the development, rehearsal, and performance of their practical work - Unit 18: interpreting classical texts in performance -Learners develop their acting skills and techniques, applying these to the rehearsal and performance of a classical text. - Unit 29: story telling Learners explore traditional stories and develop techniques in performing existing written pieces to a target audience.
+- Unit 34: Developing skills and techniques for performance - Learners explore technical performance skills with a focus on developing skills and techniques in at least two performance styles. - Unit 3: Group workshop performance Learners explore and integrate creative, physical, and vocal skills and techniques, working collaboratively to create a performance in response to a given stimulus. - Unit 19: Acting Styles Learners develop acting methods by exploring different acting styles.
+They will apply techniques to the development, rehearsal, and performance of their practical work. - Unit 17- Screen Acting: Learners develop their acting skills and techniques so they can be applied for performance in front of a camera. - Unit 29: story telling Learners explore traditional stories and develop techniques in performing existing written pieces to a target audience.